Benenson Awards in the Arts

 Can students apply multiple times for a Benenson?

 Yes.
 If you do not receive funding one year, you are encouraged to apply again the next year.
-There is no guarantee that repeat applications will be funded and if you apply in another year it is wise to address how new funding will have a different impact especially if it is an ongoing project.
+There is no guarantee that repeat applications will be funded and it’s wise to address how funding for a repeated aspect of a previous project will have a different impact.
 Graduating seniors who have received funding previously should expect to be competitive especially if they are clear about how their proposal relates to their overall arts goals.

 The application requires you to identify other sources of funding you are pursuing and you are encouraged to find other lines of funding such as competitive of end-of-year awards within your major/minor/certificate departments or programs; competitive awards outside of Duke; awards from Duke Libraries for creative writing; or Dean’s Summer Research Awards from the Undergraduate Research Support Office and for 2023 the English department has a process to apply for funds to support summer research/creative projects.
 If you do not know if your major/minor/certificate department or program has awards for student work, contact the Director of Undergraduate Studies or Program Coordinator for details.
 Some departments list competitive awards information on their website (including English and Theater Studies).